workframers/clojure.nyc/resources/templates/md/pages/clojurebridge.md

 ## Why ClojureBridge?

-ClojureBridge aims to increase diversity within the Clojure community by offering free, beginner-friendly Clojure programming workshops for underrepresented groups in tech.
-We are loosely associated with [Bridge Foundry](https://bridgefoundry.org/) and [Bridge Troll](https://www.bridgetroll.org/events/430).
+ClojureBridge NYC aims to increase diversity within the Clojure community by offering free, beginner-friendly Clojure programming workshops for underrepresented groups in tech.
+We are loosely associated with [ClojureBridge.org](http://www.clojurebridge.org/), [Bridge Foundry](https://bridgefoundry.org/) and [Bridge Troll](https://www.bridgetroll.org/events/430).

 ## The Workshops